 Recycling can be made very simple.
 Keep a recycling bin next to your garbage can for convenience.
 We have blue bins for $7 at the RCSWD office.
 In college it is helpful to keep a plastic bag for recycling next to the garbage.
 That way you can carry them out and then reuse the bag afterwords.

-There’s more to recycling than what you think.
-There are items that are recyclable in your blue bin or curbside hauler, and then there are items that are recyclable but not in your blue bin.
-Items like paint cans, batteries, aerosol cans, old or never been used oil, gasoline, household cleaners, automotive fluids, rat poison and much more.
-These items are Household Hazardous Waste (HHW).
-They can be brought to the Transfer Station on Gleason Road in Rutland Monday through Friday 7-3 or you can check our schedule to see when we’ll be in your town for a collection day.
+Items such as paint cans, batteries, aerosol cans, old or never been used oil, gasoline, household cleaners, automotive fluids, rat poison are also recyclable, but not in the same place.
+Instead, they are treated as Household Hazardous Waste (HHW).
+They can be brought to the Transfer Station on Gleason Road in Rutland Monday through Friday 7-3 or you can check our Rural Collection Schedule to see when we’ll be in your town for a collection day.

 Some businesses will accept batteries for recycling in their store.
 See what stores in your town accept batteries here.

 Check out Paintcare.org to see if a store near you accepts paint to be recycled.